eellak/wp-moodle-lessons-api/moodle-courses-view/readme.txt

 = Plugin installation =

 Download and uncompress the Moodle Courses View plugin in the plugins directory of wordpress.
-Activate it and complete the options form in the settings page.
+Activate it and fill in the options form in the settings page.
 The information required are:
  * the moodle site which hosts the web service
  * the service path (usually /webservice/rest/server.php)
  * the token created for the web service user in the moodle site